PadmarajBhat/A-Smattering-of-NLP-in-Python/README.md

+# Coming Soon......
+I intend to build Python 3.6 version of the derived jupyter notebook.....
+Stay Tuned....
+Below text are from the original repo and retained here to indicate the items to be covered in the new version.
 ## Hey YOU!
 **Yes, you.
 Don't try to use the code examples in this README.
 Instead, download the .ipynb file provided in this repository, fire up [iPython Notebook](http://ipython.org/notebook.html), and run the code there instead.
 Trust us, you'll like it much better.**